Rush (1991 film): Plot

 Though they have successfully infiltrated the town's drug underworld, Raynor and Cates are unable to make a buy from Gaines.
 Under pressure from the chief and sergeant, they falsify evidence against Gaines in order to secure his arrest.

 The night before Gaines trial is to begin, Cates is startled awake by a double barrel shotgun caressing her face.
 A gunfight ensues, in which Raynor is shot in the thigh, striking his femoral artery.
 Cates returns fire and runs to a neighbor's house shouting for help, then returns to the trailer to find Raynor barely conscious.
 He dies in her arms.

 At the grand jury, Cates is on the witness stand.
 During her testimony, she mentions that she has resigned from the police force.
 Her testimony sticks to the fabricated story Raynor and she concocted.
 Gaines is later indicted.
 However, at trial, Cates takes the stand to testify.
 When she looks directly at Gaines, he slides two fingers down the bridge of his nose, mimicking the movement of the shotgun that eventually killed Raynor.
-Stunned, Cates retracts her statements about Gaines's involvement in the drug trade, and testifies that they were ordered to fabricate evidence by the Chief of Police.
+Stunned, Cates retracts her statements about Gaines's involvement in the drug trade, and testifies that they were ordered to fabricate evidence by the chief of police.
 This secures Gaines's acquittal.

 Freed from police custody, Gaines gets into his car a few nights later.
 As he drives down the road, he notices someone hiding in the backseat.
 Gaines pulls over, and as he turns to confront them, he is killed by a double barrel shotgun blast to the face.
-The killer is never shown, but it is implied that it is Cates.
+The killer is never shown.

 Cast

 Soundtrack

 Eric Clapton's Grammy-winning song "Tears in Heaven" is featured in the film.
 Clapton wrote the film's score and performed on it.
-The soundtrack includes Clapton's guitar and vocals on "Tears in Heaven" and "Help Me Up"; Clapton and Buddy Guy perform "Don't Know Which Way to Go" as well.
-It was mastered by Ted Jensen.
+The soundtrack includes Clapton's guitar and vocals on "Tears in Heaven" and "Help Me Up"; Clapton and Buddy Guy also perform "Don't Know Which Way to Go".

 Other songs featured in the film (but not on the soundtrack album) include Charlie Terrell's version of the Willie Dixon classic "Wang Dang Doodle", Jimi Hendrix's "All Along the Watchtower" (composed by Bob Dylan), Lynyrd Skynyrd's "Free Bird", Freddy Fender's "Before the Next Teardrop Falls", Robin Trower's "Bridge of Sighs", The Ohio Players' "Love Rollercoaster", and Johnny Winter's "Rock and Roll Hoochie Koo" (composed by Rick Derringer).

 Reception

-The film was met with generally positive reviews, with a 71% fresh rating on Rotten Tomatoes based on 28 reviews with an average score of 6.2 out of 10.
+The film was met with generally positive reviews, with a 72% fresh rating on Rotten Tomatoes based on 29 reviews with an average score of 6.2 out of 10.

 The film is recognized by American Film Institute in these lists: